MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 Generate availability-restricted WooCommerce coupons that can be seen and used by customer on My Account page.

 == Description ==
+*Generate availability-restricted WooCommerce coupons that can be seen and used by customer on My Account page.

-Global Coupons are the customizated WooCommerce coupons that has several restriction options and regarding to them available for the customers.
+*Global Coupons are the customizated WooCommerce coupons that has several restriction options and regarding to them available for the customers.

-Customers can inspect the Active or Deactive Global Coupons on the My Account - Coupons part.
+*Customers can check and use the Active or Deactive Global Coupons on the My Account - Coupons part.

-If a coupon is active for customer, she/he can directly apply the coupon unless their cart is empty.
+*If a coupon is active for customer, she/he can directly apply the coupon unless their cart is empty.

-The coupon restrictions are: First Order, Number of Orders, Amount of Orders, Special For You, Number of Reviews and Activate Date Interval.
+*The coupon restrictions are: First Order, Number of Orders, Amount of Orders, Special For You, Number of Reviews and Activate Date Interval.

-Use of Global Coupons at the Admin Panel is explained with examples and regular inputs for every part in admin submenus of Plugin.
+*Use of Global Coupons at the Admin Panel is explained with examples and regular inputs for every part in admin submenus of Plugin.

 == Installation ==
 1. Upload the entire 'global-coupons-for-woocommerce' folder to the '/wp-content/plugins/' directory or upload as a zip file then extract to the '/wp-content/plugins/'